 We can not disagree that CPhI is uniting over 45,000 pharma professionals from around the globe and more than 2,500 international exhibitors and it is the place to network and source cost-effective pharma solutions from all over the world.

-In just three days under one roof we had a chance to connect & network with international exibitors and pharma professionals.
+In just three days under one roof, we had a chance to connect & network with international exhibitors and pharma professionals.

 See you in Frankfurt next time!